owlbarn/tutorial/book/case-nst/README.md

 "[The shipwreck of the Minotaur](https://bit.ly/2wVfizH)" by J. M. W. Turner

-Yes, maybe six styles are not enough for you, but think about it, you can now render any of your image to a nice art style fast, maybe about half a minute, or even faster if you are using GPU or other accelerators.
-Here is a teaser that renders one city view image to all these amazing art styles.
+Maybe six styles are not enough for you, but think about it, you can now render any of your image to a nice art style fast, maybe about half a minute, or even faster if you are using GPU or other accelerators.
+Here is a teaser that renders one city view image to all these different art styles.

 ![Fast Style Transfer Examples](images/case-nst/example_fst00.png){#fig:case-obj-detect:example_03}

+Moreover, based these code, we have built a [demo](http://demo.ocaml.xyz/fst.html) website for the FST application.
-If you are still not persuaded, here is our ultimate solution for you: a [demo] website, where you can choose a style, upload an image, get yourself a cup of coffee, and then checkout the rendered image.
+You can choose a style, upload an image, get yourself a cup of coffee, and then checkout the rendered image.
 To push things even further, we apply FST to some videos frame-by-frame, and put them together to get some artistic videos, as shown in this [Youtube list](https://www.youtube.com/watch?v=cFOM-JnyJv4&list=PLGt9zVony2zVSiHZb8kwwXfcmCuOH2W-H).
-And all of these are implemented in Owl.
+You are welcome to try these services with images of your own.

 ## References